brandur/sorg/content/drafts/webhooks.md

 ### Retries (#retries)

-To ensure receipt, webhook systems need to be built with retry policies.
+To ensure receipt, webhook system needs to be built with retry policies.
 A recipient could shed a single request due to an intermittent network problem, so you retry a few moments later to ensure that all messages make it through.